entropicbloom/signals/_posts/2025-04-15-elden-ring-lore.md

 The probabilistic nature of the lore renders it alive.
 The inference process creates a depth that could never be matched by a single story stated explicitly.

 Maybe some primal myth-making agents inside of us are awakened?
 Is this massive inference process uncovering some deeper truths?
-If not about the universe, but at least about ourselves?
+If not about the universe, at least about ourselves?

 ![Elden Ring Lore](/assets/images/elden-ring-lore.webp){: style="width: 50%; display: block; margin-left: auto; margin-right: auto;" }

-GPT4o as EIDOLON:
+GPT4o instantiating EIDOLON:

 > EIDOLON concurs.